killergerbah/asbplayer/README.md

 asbplayer is hosted at [https://killergerbah.github.io/asbplayer/](https://killergerbah.github.io/asbplayer/).

 If you've benefited from asbplayer please consider supporting my work by [buying me a coffee](https://github.com/sponsors/killergerbah?frequency=one-time) ❤️.
-You can also talk with me and other language learners at the [Discord server](https://discord.gg/ad7VAQru7m).
+You can also talk with me and other language learners on the [Discord server](https://discord.gg/ad7VAQru7m).

 ## Usage
 The below information can also be found in asbplayer by clicking on the question mark button in the top right.